World News | China Offers to Facilitate Israel-Palestinian Peace Talks | LatestLY

 Israel's Foreign Ministry said in a statement that Qin and Cohen discussed “the importance of maintaining quiet at the Temple Mount, particularly in the final days of Ramadan,” the Muslim holy month, but made no mention of peace talks with the Palestinians.

-It said that Cohen conveyed “the threat that we see in Iran's nuclear programme” and called on China to help prevent Tehran from obtaining nuclear weapons.
+It said that Cohen conveyed “the threat that we see in Iran's nuclear program” and called on China to help prevent Tehran from obtaining nuclear weapons.

 Qin also told Palestinian Foreign Affairs Minister Riyad al-Maliki that China is willing to play an active role in the resumption of talks, a second statement said.